fnproject/tutorials/Async/README.md

 ![user input](../images/userinput.png)
 >```sh
->fn deploy --local --app myapp
+>fn deploy --local --app asyncapp
 >```

 Now we've deployed it as an async function so when we call it, it will be queued up to run later.